gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 ### The `StripeEvent` model (not to be confused with `Stripe::Event` from `stripe-ruby`)

-Firstly, Stripe says it's possible they'll send you the same event more than once, but because of our unique validation this table serves as a record of already handled events when we're determining whether we need to process an event from Stripe.
+First, Stripe says it's possible they'll send you the same event more than once, but because of our unique validation this table serves as a record of already handled events when we're determining whether we need to process an event from Stripe.

-Secondly, this class provides a slightly nicer API around the `Stripe::Event` object.
+Second, this class provides a slightly nicer API around the `Stripe::Event` object.
 All `Stripe::Event` records respond to `.data.object`.
 Depending upon the type of event, the type of object returned from that chain of method calls will be different.
 For example, if it's a `charge.refunded` event, `.data.object` returns a `Stripe::Charge` object; if it's a `customer.subscription.trial_will_end` event, `.data.object` returns a `Stripe::Subscription` object.

 So to make this a little nicer to work with, we first memoize access to the underlying event object: